Vickouma77/AirBnB_clone/web_static/README.md

 To view the project, simply open the index.html file in a web browser.

 ## Credits
-This project was created by VICK OUMA as a part of ALX-HOLBERTON.
+This project was created by VICK OUMA as a part of ALX-HOLBERTON, AirBnB Console project .
 Special thanks to the `INTERNET` for guidance and support in implementing ARIA attributes to ensure accessibility.